amejiarosario/amejiarosario.github.io/source/_posts/2016-08-19-Node-Package-Manager-NPM-Tutorial.md

 The `save=true` will make that the packages get auto-installed. `save-exact=true` will lock the current version and prevent automatic updates and break the project.

-To sum up, here are the commands
+To sum up, here are the commands:

 ```bash NPM install commands
 # install a package globally